intsystems/Bayesian-multi-modeling-course/projects.md

 * [T1-T2](http://proceedings.mlr.press/v48/luketina16.pdf) with [DARTS numerical approximation (section 2.3)](https://arxiv.org/pdf/1806.09055)
 * [Optimizing billion hyperparameters](http://proceedings.mlr.press/v108/lorraine20a/lorraine20a.pdf)
 * [HOAG](http://proceedings.mlr.press/v48/pedregosa16.pdf)
 * [DrMAD](https://arxiv.org/pdf/1601.00917) (attention: the algorithm is described poorly, need to proofread before implementation.
-Piecewise-linearization is also required.)
+Instead of trajectory linearization, piecewise-linearization is required to be implemented.)

 **Recommended stack**:
 JAX or pytorch. **As with Evidence-based operators, the main problem here is to make this usable for a broad-class of tasks (provide good API).**